FAQs for PMA’s Mastermind ProgramMarch 2021

 - Receiving a Curated List of Resource Material designed to guide your professional development curriculum

 - Identifying and recruiting your Personal Board of Directors

 Who is PMA's Mastermind Program designed for?

 PMA's Mastermind Program is designed for nonprofit leaders with at least 5 years of experience who are serious about advancing their skills in the sector and advancing to "the next level" of leadership.
-In our inaugural cohort, we had Senior Leaders with varying titles - from Senior Development Officers to Executive Directors.
+In our first two cohorts (Fall 2020 and Spring 2021), we have had nonprofit leaders with varying titles - from Senior Development Officers to Executive Directors.